benleo2/cybersecurity-professional-journey/05-projects/tryhackme-labs.md

 ## What I Did
 - Connected to a controlled lab environment
 - Identified exposed services on the target
-- Learned how attackers enumerate systems
+- Learned how attackers list systems

 ## What I Observed
 - Open services reveal attack surface